- Eating disorders/disordered eating: Heal relationships with food, body image, and exercise.

-Suzannah’s work is rooted in evidence-based psychotherapeutic approaches and mind-body practices including yoga therapy, dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), existential therapy, expressive arts therapy, and family-based therapy for eating disorders (FBT).
+Suzannah’s work is rooted in evidence-based psychotherapeutic approaches and mind-body practices including cognitive-behavioral therapy (CBT), emotion-focused family therapy (EFFT), acceptance and commitment therapy (ACT), yoga therapy, dialectical behavior therapy (DBT), existential therapy, expressive arts therapy, and family-based therapy for eating disorders (FBT).
 Suzannah treats each client as a unique individual, tailoring the therapeutic approach to the client’s needs.
 Click each approach below to find out more.

 Yoga Therapy/Body-Oriented Therapy

 Somatic or body-oriented therapy takes the view that the mind and body are connected, and that working with, listening to, and learning from our bodies is necessary for healing.
 Yoga can be thought of as an ancient body-oriented therapy.
 The word “yoga” actually means “to yoke” or “bring together”–so a goal of yoga is to peacefully reconnect the body and mind.

 Yoga therapy brings the yogic techniques of mindfulness, movement, breath, and meditation to support the health and healing of the whole person.
 Clients practice finding balance and flexibility, both physically and mentally.
 They learn to accept and meet their body and mind as they are while simultaneously challenging themselves to grow, change, and build strength.
 Yoga therapy also helps achieve relaxation, enjoyment in body sensations, and a sense of inner peace.